-On energy, the debate on innovation are not objective.
-Should we continue to invest in conventional solutions, then, to respect the framework of French policy on energy and its three pillars - security of supply, environmental protection, access to all?
-Again, opinions differ.
-"Building our environment rather than against it.
-The Nordic countries give us an example today, building wood, using wind, solar, geothermal or ocean currents to produce energy, "argues Bassam Ouaida.
-Position opposite to that of Michel Barrault, for whom "the investments must be made where the return in terms of power is the best.
-The least effective solutions should not be helped ".
+In the energy field, the debates on innovation are not objective.
+Should we continue to invest in conventional solutions, then, to respect the framework of French energy policy and its three pillars - security of supply, preservation of the environment, access to all?
+There too, opinions differ.
+“Let's build with our environment rather than against it.
+The Nordic countries are setting an example for us today, by building in wood, using the wind, the sun, geothermal energy, or even the ocean currents to produce energy, ”pleads Bassam Ouaida.
+Position opposite to that of Michel Barrault, for whom “investments must be made where the return in terms of power is the best.
+The least effective solutions should not be helped. ”